CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 # Think BIOS Config Tool V2

-!!! warning
-    This is pre-release documentation for the Think BIOS Config Tool v2 which has not been officially released yet nor published in the PowerShell Gallery.
-There may be inaccuracies and features that do not yet work as described below.
-Pre-release documentation is also available for the companion [Lenovo BIOS Certificate Tool.](https://docs.lenovocdrt.com/guides/tbct_v2/cert_based_bios_authentication/)

 ## Overview

 Think BIOS Config Tool v2 is a PowerShell-based WPF GUI front-end (`ThinkBIOSConfigUI.ps1`) that uses the `Lenovo.BIOS.Config` module \[[Reference Guide](./tbc_module_reference.md)] to read and modify Lenovo BIOS settings via WMI.
 It supports: